-Out the box, your new theme is going to use a couple of primary colors for active, background, text and hover effect that define its default color scheme.
+Out the box, your new theme is going to use a couple of primary colors for active, background, text, and hover effectss that defines its default color scheme.
 You can change that setting in the WordPress Customizer>Global> Colors in the main sidebar.

 After doing the above, your website will start feeling like it’s truly yours.
 You will have made all the necessary tune-ups and customizations to make it fit with your brand.

 Note.
 There are many more settings in the WordPress Customizer like, you can:

 - Pick the default layout of your website

 - How you want the blog listing to be displayed

 - Whether you want a main background image for the entire site,

 - Breadcrumbs settings